Bethley History, Family Crest & Coats of Arms

 Early Origins of the Bethley family

-at early times.
+However, some of the family were found at Watton in the East Riding of Yorkshire at early times.
 "A great part of the soil belongs to Richard Bethell, Esq., whose family were long seated at Walton Abbey, a brick mansion in the Tudor style, with octagonal turrets, stone dressings and buttresses, and fine gardens attached; it is now, by permission of Mr. Bethell, the residence of the incumbent."

 Important Dates for the Bethley family

 This web page shows only a small excerpt of our Bethley research.
-Another 183 words (13 lines of text) covering the years 1400, 1820, 1622, 1606, 1668, 1660, 1617, 1697, 1615, 1679, 1654 and 1679 are included under the topic Early Bethley History in all our PDF Extended History products and printed products wherever possible.
+Another 183 words (13 lines of text) covering the years 1400, 1820, 1622, 1606, 1668, 1660, 1615, 1679, 1654, 1679, 1617, 1697, 1617, 1637, 1649 and 1659 are included under the topic Early Bethley History in all our PDF Extended History products and printed products wherever possible.

 Bethley Spelling Variations